Tw1ddle/geometrize-haxe/checkstyle/README.md

 # Geometrize Haxe Coding Standard

-The bundled Haxe Checkstyle configuration provides a coding standard for the Geometrize Haxe library.
+The bundled checkstyle configuration provides a coding standard for the Geometrize Haxe library.

 ## Setup